 Pancreatic cancer is a disease in which healthy cells in the pancreas stop working correctly and grow out of control.
 These cancerous cells can build up and form a mass called a tumor.
 A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
 As it grows, a pancreatic tumor can affect the function of the pancreas, grow into nearby blood vessels and organs, and eventually spread to other parts of the body through a process called metastasis.

 About the pancreas

-The pancreas is a pear-shaped gland located in the abdomen between the stomach and the spine.
+The pancreas is a pear-shaped glandular organ about the size of a hand.
+It is located in the center of the abdomen between the stomach and the spine.
 It is made up of 2 major components:

 The exocrine component is made up of ducts and small sacs called acini on the end of the ducts.
 This part of the pancreas makes specialized proteins called enzymes that are released into the small intestine to help the body digest and break down food, particularly fats.

 The endocrine component is made up of cells lumped together in different locations within this part of the pancreas, called islets of Langerhans.
 These cells make specific hormones, the most important of which is insulin.
 Insulin is the substance that helps control the amount of sugar in the blood.
 This portion of the pancreas also makes other hormones, such as glucagon, somatostatin, pancreatic polypeptide (PP), and vasoactive intestinal peptide (VIP).
 Each of these hormones plays an important role in regulating the body’s metabolism.

 Types of pancreatic cancer